C-Mac's Co-operative "Join Us" Strategy

 This was after a journey of nine (9) years exploring and trying different succession options.

 All the below succession options were implemented and tried at C-Mac and the co-operative solution was the only one that got over the line in this economic environment where manufacturing has been struggling and re-inventing itself in Australia:

 - Purchase of business by employees

 - Management buyout

-- Staff acquisition or take over via a worker co-operative (this succeeded at C-Mac)
+- Staff acquisition or take over via a employee owned co-operative (this succeeded at C-Mac)

 Baby boomers now in 2017 average age 67, own many small businesses in Western Sydney wanting to exit their businesses and realise their assets for retirement are faced with many issues.

 - Baby boomers are realising their retirement asset is their property not their business.
 To retire they need to realise their property asset or receive a rental income.

 - Few investors want to buy manufacturing businesses, which generally have small or poor profitability, even though the business may have provided a good living to the baby boomer’s family and staff.
 It becomes extremely difficult to sell the business and obtain any monetary value.

 - Closure of a business may be costly due to long service leave and redundancy entitlements because of staff loyalty and long term employment.
 This can mean existing owners, even after selling equipment assets, may have to raise funds to close.
 (Auction sales generally realise 1/10th asset value)